Surya-Rajput/AIDI_1002_FinalTermProject/README.md

-# Covid-19 detection using Machine Learning
+# Enhancing COVID-19 Diagnosis: A Comprehensive Comparison of Machine Learning Algorithms for Predictive Modeling

 ### Project Description
 The COVID-19 pandemic has posed unprecedented challenges to healthcare systems, economies, and societies worldwide.
 Rapid and accurate identification of COVID-19 cases is crucial to contain the spread of the virus, allocate medical resources efficiently, and implement targeted public health measures.
 Consequently, the development of reliable diagnostic tools has become a top priority for researchers, healthcare professionals, and policymakers.Traditional diagnostic methods, such as PCR tests, have their limitations in terms of accuracy, cost, and turnaround time.